AravindhVishnu/Collection-of-useful-scripts/README.md

 Tools: Powershell 5.1, Powershell 7.22, Visual Studio 2022, Visual Studio Code (with the Powershell extension).
 Debugging the Powershell script can be done in the Visual Studio Code environment.

-Note: These Powershell scripts have been tested with version 5.1 on Windows 10 (except for the MergeStaticLibsLinux.ps1 script which has been tested with version 7.22 on Linux Mint).
+Note: These scripts have been tested with Powershell v5.1 on Windows 10 (except for the MergeStaticLibsLinux.ps1 script which has been tested with Powershell v7.22 on Linux Mint).

 Description: